Fozan-Talat/Fozan-Talat/README.md

 - 👋 Hi, I’m @Fozan-Talat
 - 👀 I’m interested in Machine Learning Engineering
-- 🌱 I’m currently learning  Modern Data & ML stack
+- 🌱 I’m currently learning NLP/LLM Engineering
 - 💞️ I’m looking to collaborate on  any AI/ML topic
 - 📫 How to reach me  https://www.linkedin.com/in/fozan-talat/